DUNE/p3s/inputs/README.md

 # p3s "inputs"
 ## Overview
+The directory **p3s/inputs** contains two types of material:
-This directory contains a few examples which are useful for testing and debugging.
-Its subdirectories contain a number of XML source files (which typically have the .graphml extension).
+* a few simple examples which are useful for testing and debugging
+* realistic templates for running DQM payloads for protoDUNE

+The three main file types to be found here are
+* JSON
+* XML
+* Bash shell scripts

+The former containes a _list_ of jobs in JSON format, although in most examples there is only one item on that list.
+Any number of jobs can reside within a file and they can be send to the server for execution using the _job.py_ client.

-These XML files are expected to contain DAG descriptions (workflow templates) in GraphML format which is compatible with a number of third-party tools.
+The XML source files (which typically have the .graphml extension) are expected to contain DAG descriptions (workflow templates) in _GraphML_ format.
+The reason this format was chosen to represent DAGs is that it is compatible with a number of third-party tools which are useful for parsing and visualization.

-A functional workflow can be formed based on a template.
-To "dress up" a template with useful content, one can use supplemental information submitted with the p3s workflow client as JSON file.
-The following information can be provided my means of these JSON files:
-* job description(s) - paths to payload jobs
-* additional file (data) parameters for a workflow
-* additional job parameters for a workflow

 ## The "jobs" directory
 p3s supports both workflows (collections of related jobs) as well